UQ-PAC/gtirb-semantics/README.md

 dune exec gtirb_semantics input_path prelude_path mra_dir asli_dir output_path
 ```

-## Disassembly Pipeline
-An example pipeline of disassembly -> instruction lifting -> semantic info is located in scripts/pipeline.sh.
-This will disassemble an ARM64 binary and produce both the initial GTIRB IR and the GTIRB IR + semantics.
-These will be located in temp/(binary_name).gtirb and temp/(binary_name).gtsem respectively.
-The semantics will also be produced in a JSON-like format to stdout.
-This can be run from the scripts subdirectory with ```./fulltest.sh```

 ## GTIRB Specifics
 The serialised output is almost identical to that produced by ddisasm except with a few differences:
 * All Sections except ".text" have been removed from each compilation module.
 This is as they are not useful for analysis purposes, and take up a lot of effectively dead space.